zoekirsh/js-rails-as-api-using-fast-json-api/README.md

 ## Initial Configuration

-Before we can see the solution Fast JSON API provides, let's look back at the problem.
+Before we can see the solution Fast JSON API provides, let's look back at the problem we've been dealing with.
 We will start at the same place we started when creating our own service class serializer.
 This code-along has three resources set up: birds, locations and sightings: